Saprativ407/Data-Science-Projects/01-TMDB-Dataset-Analysis/README.md

 - Is there a correlation between a movie budget and its revenue?

 ## Data Wrangling:
-Our data can be found on `tmdb-movies.csv` file provided on this repository.
-It is an edited version of the original Kaggle's [TMDB 5000 Movie Dataset](https://www.kaggle.com/tmdb/tmdb-movie-metadata) provided by Udacity on the Become a Data Analyst Nanodegree Program.
+The data can be found on `tmdb-movies.csv` file provided on this repository.
+It is an edited version of the original Kaggle's [TMDB 5000 Movie Dataset](https://www.kaggle.com/tmdb/tmdb-movie-metadata)

 ## Data Cleaning:
 **Main Observations:**